 We recommend that you upload figures (e.g., graphs, images, maps) as separate files, rather than embedding them in the main manuscript document.
 You should, however, provide a list of figure captions on a separate page in the main document file, following tables (if any).

 The preferred formats for image files are TIFF, EPS, or PDF (without thumbnail previews).
 Other acceptable formats for review include JPG, PNG, and BMP, but these formats are not of sufficient quality for publication.
 Line art (e.g., graphs, charts) should have a minimum resolution of 600 dpi.
 Gray scale images (e.g., photographs without line art) should have a resolution of at least 300 dpi.

 MAQ welcomes supplemental material to be published on the journal’s web site.
 Supplemental material could include, but is not limited to, multimedia content (photos, video, audio), questionnaires or interview guides, supporting analyses, or detail about novel methods.
 Supplemental material should be directly related to the submitted manuscript, and the manuscript must be able to stand on its own.

 Upload supplemental material and designate it as such at the time of submission.

 References appearing in the bibliography must be cited in text, and vice versa.
 In-text citations appear in parentheses, with last name(s), year of publication, and page numbers (if appropriate).
-The reference list should be in the style of American Anthropologist: ordered alphabetically by author’s last name; author on one line, primary author last name first; date of publication indented on the next line, followed by title and then publisher’s city and name.
-All subsequent lines should be indented beyond the date.
+The reference list should be in the style of American Anthropologist: ordered alphabetically by author’s last name (primary author last name first); date of publication; followed by title and then publisher’s city and name.
 No underlining or boldface should be used in the reference list.
 For more information and examples please refer to the AAA Style Guide.